This post lists things to do in December 2023 in New York City, including free, nighttime, and family-friendly activities.

 Don't forget that our most popular pay-what-you-wish walking tours will be running in December.

 We also have audio tours that you can enjoy at your own pace, day or night.

-It’s now when many storefront displays, holiday shows, and musicals, as well as light decorations, are available.
+Once those are on, many storefront displays, holiday shows, and musicals, as well as light decorations throughout the city, are unveiled.

 While you are there, take the opportunity to visit Top of the Rock to get unparalleled views of New York City at the observatory.

-This is one of the best Christmas markets in NYC.
-Shop for one-of-a-kind items including handmade winter clothing, sweaters, hats, mittens, scarves, decorative items and more.
+You can shop for one-of-a-kind items, including handmade winter clothing, sweaters, hats, mittens, scarves, decorative items, and more.

-Find out more about this market and others from our post on the best Christmas markets in NYC.
+Find out more about these holiday-themed markets and others from our post on the best Christmas markets in NYC.

 TIP: If you do plan on ice skating here, you can get a free skate rental with the New York Pass!

 This giant shopping outlet mall has 220 stores including many upscale stores.
-Shops offer 25%-65% off items, and on Boxing Day prices will be even lower!
+Shops offer 25%-65% off items.

 Our post on shopping at Woodbury Commons has everything you need to know to get there, including bus company recommendations and instructions on how to go by train.